-6.10 Mackay Park Management Action Plan
+6.11 Mackay Park Management Action Plan

 Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of (what do we want to achieve?) (what will be done to achieve objective?) performance (how will success be measured?)
-A. Maintain and grow the primary uses of Mackay Park: Rugby League Events Aquatic Arts and Culture Objectives (from Section 5.4): (a), (b), (d), (e), (m) Performance Targets • Mackay Park becomes a regular venue for regional sporting events, such as a NRL or NRC competition game. • Mackay Park attracts more major commercial events. • The Regional Aquatic, Arts and Leisure Centre is developed and well patronized.
-Subject to the findings and recommendations of a future Mackay Park Master Plan (which will form an attachment to the POM), Council may assess, prioritise and seek external funds for the following assets: A1 Upgraded flood lighting A2 External portable tiered seating and bench seats A3 Permanent line marking of underground services A4 Additional power and water outlets A5 Upgrade of amenities in the grandstand building A6 Development of the Regional Aquatic, Arts and Leisure Centre.
-Increased number of regional sporting events held at Mackay Park. В. Manage competing interests (as an alternative venue for other sports) and manage congestion at peak periods Objectives (from Section 5.4): (a), (i), (j) Performance Targets Mackay Park is well used throughout the year with minimal use conflicts.
-Users of Mackay Park are safely evacuated in the event of an emergency.
-B1 Council will maintain a booking system to ensure activities are undertaken at appropriate times to avoid conflict.
+A. Maintain and grow the primary uses of Mackay Park: Rugby League Events Aquatic Arts and Culture Objectives (from Section 5.4): (a), (b), (d), (e), (m) Performance Targets • Mackay Park continues to be a regular venue for regional sporting events. • Mackay Park attracts more major commercial events. • The Regional Aquatic, Arts and Leisure Centre is developed and well patronized.
+A1 Development of the Regional Aquatic, Arts and Leisure Centre.
+Subject to the findings and recommendations of a future Mackay Park Master Plan (which will form an attachment to the POM), Council may assess, prioritise and seek external funds for the following assets: A2 Upgraded flood lighting A3 External portable tiered seating and bench seats A4 Permanent line marking of underground services A5 Additional power and water outlets A6 Upgrade of amenities in the grandstand building.
+Increased number of regional sporting events held at Mackay Park.
+Increased number of major events held at Mackay Park.
+B. Manage competing interests (as an alternative venue for other sports) and manage congestion at peak periods Objectives (from Section 5.4): (a), (i), (j) Performance Targets B1 Council will maintain a booking system to ensure activities are undertaken at appropriate times to avoid conflict.
 B2 Council will ensure operators of major activities have adequate evacuation plans in place.
-B3 Council will ensure the design of the Regional Aquatic, Arts and Leisure Centre takes into consideration all safety requirements.
 Reduced number of complaints regarding access and use of Mackay Park.
 All evacuation events are completed successfully.